Utkarshn10/curiosity/README.md

 ## Overview

-The GitHub Repository Content Fetcher is a Python application that allows users to fetch and analyze the content of files from a specified GitHub repository.
-It utilizes the GitHub API to retrieve file data and provides a summary of the contents using an external analysis service.
+Curiosity is a Python application that gives summaries of files in a GitHub repository.

 ## Features